Starkie/AppiumWindowsTests/README.md

 # AppiumWindowsTests
-A test project for trying the WindowsAppDriver
+A personal test project for trying out the WindowsAppDriver.